malai paneer recipe with step by step photos – soft, melt in the mouth creamy paneer recipe made easy and quick and also restaurant style.

 2. saute the onions on a low or medium flame, till they start to turn golden.

 3. then add the ginger-garlic paste and saute till the raw aroma of ginger-garlic goes away. by this time all the onions would also have browned. make sure you don’t burn the onions as this will give a bitter taste in the dish.

 4. lower the flame and then add the spice powders – coriander powder, red chili powder and turmeric powder. stir and saute the masala for a couple of seconds without burning them.

 5. stir well and then add the paneer cubes. stir and saute till the masala coats the paneer well.

 6. add the cream and saute as well as stir till you see fat leaving the sides or the cream has coated the paneer cubes. just cook for about 2 to 3 minutes after you add the cream. also add salt after you add the cream.

 7. switch off the stove top and sprinkle crushed kasuri methi & garam masala. stir very well.

-- garnish with a few coriander leaves and serve malai paneer hot as a starter snack or with naan, rotis, chapatis or bread.
+8. serve malai paneer hot garnished with some chopped coriander leaves, as a starter or with phulkas, chapatis or naan.